Inertial confinement fusion: National Ignition Facility

 The resulting 192-beam design, dubbed the National Ignition Facility, started construction at LLNL in 1997.
 NIF's main objective is to operate as the flagship experimental device of the so-called nuclear stewardship program, supporting LLNLs traditional bomb-making role.
 Completed in March 2009, NIF experiments set new records for power delivery by a laser.
-As of October 7, 2013, for the first time a fuel capsule gave off more energy than was applied to it.
+As of September 27, 2013, for the first time fusion energy generated was greater than the energy absorbed into deuterium–tritium fuel.
 In June, 2018 NIF announced record production of 54kJ of fusion energy output.
 On August 8, 2021 the NIF produced 1.3MJ of output, 25x higher than the 2018 result, generating 70% of the break-even definition of ignition - when energy out equals energy in.